Kaixhin/grokking-pytorch/README.md

 test_loader = DataLoader(test_data, batch_size=args.batch_size,
                          num_workers=4, pin_memory=True)
 ```

+Since `torchvision` models get stored under `~/.torch/models/`, I like to store `torchvision` datasets under `~/.torch/datasets`.
+This is my own convention, but makes it easier if you have lots of projects that depend on MNIST, CIFAR-10 etc. In general it's worth keeping datasets separately to code if you end up reusing several datasets.

 `torchvision.transforms` contains lots of handy transformations for single images, such as cropping and normalisation.